yl554/GDP_EconomicFreedomIndex/01-proposal/proposal.md

 ## Section 2.
 Regression Analysis

 From the glimpse of the data in the Data Section, we know that there are 193 observations.
-Each observation corresponds to one country has 15 variables providing information about it, including country name and 14 predictor variables that are economic and demographic indicators about the country.
+Each observation corresponds to one country with 15 associated variables, including country name and 14 predictor variables that are economic and demographic indicators about the country.
 The data also contains the response variable that we want to predict, GDP.
-This response variable is a numeric and continuous variable that is in the billions of US dollars.
+This response variable is a numeric and continuous variable that is denoted in billions of US Dollars.

 The data was collected by the World Economic Freedom Index, an organization that provides information and data about the economic